mikarinneoracle/dockernode-app/rolling-update-wercker.md

 git push origin master
 </pre>

-Wercker should pick up this change automatically and the workflow starts for a new candidate verision of Hello world.
+Wercker should pick up this change automatically and the workflow starts for a new candidate version of Hello world.

 ![Logo](Wercker-candidate-build.png)